 What is sustainable tourism?
-The UN has declared 2017 the Year of Sustainable Tourism for Development — an entire year dedicated to reminding us that tourism just isn’t about seeing the sites: it’s about traveling and connecting with local people and local cultures, minimizing our impact on the environment, and growing local economies It is about growing peace through understanding.
+Sustainable travel is about traveling and connecting with local people and local cultures, minimizing our impact on the environment, and growing local economies.
+It is about growing peace through understanding.
+The UN had declared 2017 the Year of Sustainable Tourism for Development.
+It was an entire year dedicated to reminding us that tourism just isn’t about seeing the sites …

-Basically, by traveling and minimizing the negative impacts on the environment, economy and culture, we can make a difference in each other’s lives no matter where we are in the world.
+Sustainable tourism or sustainable travel means traveling with a sustainable mindset.
+By traveling thoughtfully and minimizing the negative impacts on the environment, economy and culture, we can make a difference in each other’s lives no matter where we are in the world.

 I am proud of my role as a 2017 Ambassador of Change to support #IY2017.